Mental Wellness in the Workplace: Assigning Responsibility

 5 min | Louisa Benedicto | Article | Managing a team Workforce management

-The Hays Barometer Report reveals a concerning statistic: fewer than 50% of professionals consider their mental health and well-being to be positive.
-A disconnect exists between the support employers claim to provide and what employees feel they receive.
-While 72% of employers assert that their organization has heightened its focus on mental health and well-being, only 26% of professionals concur.
+Fewer than 50% of professionals regard their mental health and well-being as “positive”.
+This alarming statistic revealed by the Hays Barometer Report, underscores a significant disconnect in the employer-employee relationship.
+There exists a disparity between the level of support employers claim to provide and what employees perceive or feel they receive.
+As 72% of organizations have increased their focus on mental health and well-being, only 26% of professionals can agree with said statement.

-This discrepancy highlights the urgent need for action to address the escalating mental health issues.
-The critical question arises: who should be accountable for the mental health and well-being of employees?
+The report's findings highlight an urgent need for action to address the escalating mental health issues.
+Now the question is, who should be held accountable for the mental health and well-being of employees?

 In today’s climate, there is an expectation for leaders to actively support and assume responsibility for their team’s mental health.
 According to a survey, 91% of participants believe it’s the employer’s duty to support their employees’ mental well-being.